gigabite-pro/tablot/README.md

   </a>
 </p>

-Whenever someone sends a public google sheets link in the server, Tablot takes the google sheet data and displays it in the form of a table.
+whenever someone sends a public google sheets link in the server, Tablot takes the google sheet data and displays it in the form of a table.

-We currently use <a href='https://pypi.org/project/terminaltables/'>terminaltables</a> to generate the table.
+we currently use <a href='https://pypi.org/project/terminaltables/'>terminaltables</a> to generate the table.

-We are working on this just for the sake of getting familiarized with <a href='https://discordpy.readthedocs.io/en/latest/'>discord.py</a>
+we are working on this just for the sake of getting familiarized with <a href='https://discordpy.readthedocs.io/en/latest/'>discord.py</a>

 ### why tablot?
 "It's like one of those small things that makes your life 1% easier <3" ~ clash

 ### requirements
 requires python
 requires python-dotenv
 requires terminaltables

-"hi rachit, pls create `requirements.txt` file"
+"hi rachit, pls create `requirements.txt` file" <br>
 "ok"

 ### commands